ppwwyyxx/wechat-dump/README.md

 ## Dump WeChat Messages from Android

 WeChat(微信), as the most popular mobile IM app in China, failed to allow users to export well-formatted chat history.
-This tool can parse and dump WeChat chat history on a rooted android phone.
+This tool can parse and export WeChat message history on a rooted android phone.

+It can generate single-file html containing all the messages, including voice message, image, emoji, etc.

-NEWS: WeChat 6.0+ use silk to encode audio.
+__NEWS__: WeChat 6.0+ use silk to encode audio.
 The code is updated.

 ### How to use: